Pavani22-pani/Promptsy/Promptsy-main/README.md

 - **AI-Powered Code Generation**: Generate React-based projects with Tailwind CSS styling using AI prompts.
 - **Workspace Management**: Save and manage your workspaces for easy access to previous projects.
 - **Live Code Preview**: Use Sandpack to edit and preview your code in real-time.
-- **Token-Based System**: Manage your usage with tokens and upgrade plans as needed.
 - **User Authentication**: Secure login with Google OAuth.
 - **Responsive Design**: Fully responsive UI for both desktop and mobile devices.